hypersign-protocol/hid-node/docs/ssi/did-ops.md

 ```
 Usage:
-  hid-noded tx ssi deactivate-did [did-doc-string] [version-id] [verification-method-id] [flags]
+  hid-noded tx ssi deactivate-did [did-id] [version-id] [verification-method-id] [flags]

 Params:
- - did-doc-string : Did Doc String received from hs-ssi-sdk
+ - did-id : Id of the Did Document to deactivate
- - version-id : Version ID of the DID Document to be updated.
-It is expected that version ID should of the latest DID Document
+ - version-id : Version ID of the DID Document to be deactivated.
+It is expected that version Id should match latest DID Document's version Id
- - verification-method-id : Verification Method ID
+ - verification-method-id : Id of verification Method Key

 Flags:
  - --ver-key : Private Key of the Signer